swmcguire/Challenge-2/README.md

 This project is just a start as we only have two projects completed.
 However, as the course goes on, the portfolio site will be updated with new skillsets that I have acquired.

-I look forward to updating my portfolio on an ongoing basis to keep my projects up-to-date as well as make modifications to the overall site design and CSS.
+I look forward to updating my portfolio on an ongoing basis to keep my projects up-to-date as well as make modifications to the overall site design, CSS and JavaScript.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 ## Installation